How to inject testosterone (or any steroid) is the big question beginners need to know the answer to when considering a steroid cycle.

 An intramuscular injection is a method of delivering medication in the muscles.
 This enables the body to absorb the medication quickly.
 Intramuscular steroid injections are usually given into a large muscle group, such as the gluteus muscles in the buttocks.
 Some people also inject steroids into the deltoid muscle in the shoulder.

-The body absorbs the steroid in the blood and it travels through the bloodstream to the rest of the body.
-An intramuscular steroid injection usually lasts up to 1 week to a month.
+The body absorbs the steroid in the blood and it travels through your bloodstream to the rest of the body.
+An intramuscular steroid injection usually lasts from 1 week up to a month.

 Subcutaneous (SQ) Injections